isomerpages/bca-buildsg/_our-stories/Interviews/The Creative Designer.md

 to gain hands-on experience.</p>
 <p>My path to architecture was driven by a passion for design and problem-solving.
-My fascination with shaping spaces for live, work and play led me to pursue formal education in architecture, where I honed my skills and understanding of the field.</p>
+My fascination with shaping spaces for live, work and play led me to pursue a formal education in architecture, where I honed my skills and understanding of the field.</p>
 <p><strong>Q: What is one interesting thing about your job?</strong>
 </p>